Predators beat Blackhawks 4-1 to complete sweep (Apr 20, 2017) | FOX Sports

 It was the first time a No. 1 seed was swept in the first round since the NHL adopted its current playoff format in 1994.
 The Blackhawks had the best record in the Campbell Conference and were the Norris Division’s No. 1 seed in 1993 when they got swept by St. Louis in the opening round.
 That also was the last time the Blackhawks had been swept in a playoff series before Nashville’s dominant performance.

 Nashville extended the lead to 2-0 with a bizarre goal at 8:52 of the third.
-Colton Sissons fired a shot that bounced off the cage and appeared to end up in the area of Crawford’s blocker before the puck came loose and rolled into the net.
-Less than 90 seconds later, Josi beat Crawford on a wrist shot.
+Sissons fired a shot that bounced off the cage and appeared to end up in the area of Crawford’s blocker before the puck came loose and rolled into the net.
+Less than 90 seconds later, Josi beat Crawford on a wrist shot .

 Crawford was exceptional for the first 29 1/2 minutes, but he didn’t get much help in the final part of the game.
 He finished with 22 stops.

-In an attempt to create a spark, the Blackhawks shuffled their lines and star forward Patrick Kane played a team-high 23:43.
+In an attempt to create a spark, the Blackhawks altered their lines, and star forward Patrick Kane played almost 24 minutes.
 They dressed seven defensemen – Michal Kempny made his playoff debut – and nothing worked.

 Arvidsson wrapped up the sweep with an empty-netter with 1:48 remaining.

+”We are proud of ourselves,” Sissons said. ”That’s no easy thing to do, sweep the Blackhawks.
+They have championship-caliber talent over there.
+We did it in four, so we couldn’t be happier.”

-NOTES: Predators forward Craig Smith was scratched after he got hurt in overtime of Game 3. … The Predators brought out more Nashville star power by having Luke Bryan sing the national anthem.
+NOTES: The Blackhawks also dropped their last four games in the regular season. … Predators forward Craig Smith was scratched after he got hurt in overtime of Game 3. … The Predators brought out more Nashville star power by having Luke Bryan sing the national anthem.
 John Hiatt performed on a stage behind one of the nets between the second and third periods.
 Carrie Underwood, who is married to Predators captain Mike Fisher, sang the anthem Monday. … The sellout crowd of 17,326 included Tennessee Titans coach Mike Mularkey and general manager Jon Robinson.

 —